ronmarian7/Maze/README.md

 # Maze
-Finding the path to the end of the maze from top to bottom/
+Finding the path to the end of the maze from top to bottom.